 In 2013, we established our 2018 Enterprise Eco-Efficiency Goals governing how we use energy and water, how we manage our waste, and how we design our products.
 We're pleased to share these goals with you here.

 Environmental Management System: Our environmental policy is integrated into the company's worldwide operations through the John Deere Environmental Management System.
 This system includes a set of documented processes for controlling and continuously improving environmental performance based on the ISO 14001 standard.
 John Deere manufacturing facilities worldwide must follow this standard.
-We have put in place a global network of regional environmental managers to work with factories to ensure compliance with regulations and implement sustainable practices.
-A shared resource of regulatory experts is also available to help with interpretation of regulations and development of compliance tools.
+A global network of regional environmental managers work with factories to ensure compliance with regulations and implement sustainable practices.

 Assurance: Each year, all John Deere manufacturing and parts distribution facility managers provide formal documentation of their efforts to appropriately manage risks and safeguard employees and the environment.
-Third-party audits are also conducted at all manufacturing sites — internal audits at other sites — to verify compliance with the John Deere Environmental Management System standards and local legal requirements around the world every two years.
-John Deere also records and analyzes environmental incidents globally to ensure continuous improvements in our environmental performance.
-To ensure proper disposal of waste materials, all waste disposal suppliers must be approved prior to use.
+Formal audits are also conducted at manufacturing sites based on risk — internal audits at other sites — to verify compliance with the John Deere Environmental Management System standards and local legal requirements around the world.
+John Deere also records and analyzes environmental incidents to focus on continuous improvements in our environmental performance.
+To ensure proper disposal of waste materials, waste disposal suppliers must be approved prior to use.

-Global environmental professionals attend rigorous training, helping them understand complex legal and corporate requirements and vital company processes and procedures.
+Global environmental professionals attend regular training, helping them understand complex legal and corporate requirements and vital company processes and procedures.

-Suppliers' products must comply with the John Deere Restricted Materials List (for suppliers).
-And they must maintain sufficient knowledge of input materials and components to ensure they were obtained from permissible sources, in compliance with laws and regulations.
+Suppliers' products must comply with the John Deere Restricted Materials List.
+And they must maintain sufficient knowledge of input materials and components to ensure they were obtained from approved sources, in compliance with laws and regulations.
 Suppliers may be required to validate this origin.

-John Deere monitors suppliers to mitigate risks of impact to human rights, health, and safety, as well as the environment, and we take measures to ensure that John Deere suppliers do business in a highly ethical manner.
-Tools are in place to evaluate supplier activity in a variety of areas, including environmental performance.
+John Deere proactively monitors suppliers to mitigate risks of a negative impact on human rights, health, or safety, as well as the environment, and we take measures to ensure that John Deere suppliers conduct business in a highly ethical manner.

-A risk management tool is in place to monitor supplier information for financial health, quality and availability of products, country events, market segment issues, and compliance.
-The compliance portion of the tool monitors activity related to supplier environmental compliance, Supplier Code of Conduct violations, high-risk supplier environmental audits and non-conformances, and restricted materials issues.
-This oversight allows for improved risk management of high-risk supplier activity and overall compliance in the supply chain.
+A risk management tool is in place to monitor supplier risks for compliance, financial health, performance, and event and business continuity planning.
+The compliance portion of the tool monitors activity related to the supplier code of conduct, compliance to environmental and quality assessments, and all other compliance issues reported through other channels.
+This tool allows for improved risk management in the supply chain.

 - Baseline is adjusted due to acquisitions, divestitures, and data updates realized from improved accuracy.